xunker/middleman-target/README.md

 ## Less simple using build target maps:

 If you wanted a particular condition to apply to more than one target you may do something like:

     if (target?(:anrdroid) || target?(:ios)) { ... }

 ..but that can get ugly.
 Instead we have the concept of "build target maps".
-They are declared in the config.rb:
+They are declared in the `config.rb`:

     activate :target do |t|
       t.build_targets = {